Sea urchin: As food

-The gonads of both male and female sea urchins, usually called sea urchin roe or corals, are culinary delicacies in many parts of the world, especially Japan.
-In Japan, sea urchin is known as uni (うに), and its roe can retail for as much as ¥40,000 ($360) per kilogram; it is served raw as sashimi or in sushi, with soy sauce and wasabi.
+The gonads of both male and female sea urchins, sometimes euphemized as sea urchin "roe" or "corals", are culinary delicacies in many parts of the world, especially Japan.
+In Japan, sea urchin is known as uni (うに), and its gonads (the only meaty, edible parts of the animal) can retail for as much as ¥40,000 ($360) per kilogram; they are served raw as sashimi or in sushi, with soy sauce and wasabi.
 Japan imports large quantities from the United States, South Korea, and other producers.
 Japan consumes 50,000 tons annually, amounting to over 80% of global production.
 Japanese demand for sea urchins has raised concerns about overfishing.
-They were once foraged by coastal Malay communities of Singapore who call them jani.
-In Mediterranean cuisines, Paracentrotus lividus is often eaten raw, or with lemon, and known as ricci on Italian menus where it is sometimes used in pasta sauces.
-It can also flavour omelettes, scrambled eggs, fish soup, mayonnaise, béchamel sauce for tartlets, the boullie for a soufflé, or Hollandaise sauce to make a fish sauce.
-In Chilean cuisine, it is served raw with lemon, onions, and olive oil.
-Though the edible Strongylocentrotus droebachiensis is found in the North Atlantic, it is not widely eaten.
-However, sea urchins (called uutuk in Alutiiq) are commonly eaten by the Alaska Native population around Kodiak Island.
-It is commonly exported, mostly to Japan.